MarsBased/marsbased-website-old/_posts/2014-10-25-Dealing-With-Your-First-Hire-In-A-Distributed-Team.markdown

 In conclusion, it is very important to present all the tools to the new hire, as well as the frequency of use and some rules that need to be met to ensure a fluid & correct communication.

 ###Get-togethers###
-Secondly, get-togethers, for work or leisure, are necessary in all remote working companies.
+Get-togethers, for work or leisure, are necessary in all remote working companies.

 Imagine a team that never sees each other's faces save for videocalls.
 As hard as they might try, there's a great chance they will not bond as much as a normal company due to the lack of physical connection.